Datavault-UK/automate-dv-docs/docs/materialisations.md

 For dbtvault, we have created some custom materialisations which support Data Vault 2.0 specific patterns which are documented below.

+For normal use, you should use the standard incremental materialisation in most cases.
+Please refer to our [best practises for recommended materialisations](https://dbtvault.readthedocs.io/en/latest/best_practises/materialisations/#recommended-materialisations).

+!!! warning
+    These are not to be used for daily loads or even first-time (base) loads as they have ill performance.
+    Their main use case is for low-volume tables for testing or development purposes and users are not advised to use these in production

 ### vault_insert_by_period (Insert by Period)

 ([view source](https://github.com/Datavault-UK/dbtvault/blob/release/0.7.9/macros/materialisations/vault_insert_by_period_materialization.sql))